google/android-emulator-container-scripts/README.md

 ## Running the Docker image

-We currently assume that KVM will be used with docker in order to provide CPU virtualization capabilties to the resulting Docker image.
+We currently assume that KVM will be used with docker in order to provide CPU virtualization capabilities to the resulting Docker image.

 We provide the following run script: